If your loved one has dementia, deciding when they can no longer drive may be difficult. They may react in different ways.

 - Hiding the car keys

-- Leaving out car keys that will not start the car
+- Disabling car keys so that the car will not start

 - Disabling the car so it will not start